productResearcher/.github.io/README.md

 I checked the scroll bar carefully and to mak sure it all works as expected.

 #### Test 7: Errors.
-I checked to make sure it is an error free webpage, this includes UI and Console inspecttion.
+I checked to make sure it is an error free webpage, this includes responsiveness, spelling, closed brackets, UI and Console inspecttion.

-#### Test 7: Validating with W3 validator.
+#### Test 8: Validating with W3 validator.
 Corrected all errors that came up in W3 validator.
-Made sure it is validated and follows the W3C sttandard, check the error free site result image below.
+Made sure it is validated and follows the W3C standard.
 ![W3c Validator Results](images/ "image of W3c test result showing a clean valid site.")

 #### Test 8: Check loading speed using chrome dev tools.